DevKhalyd/public-projects-multirepo/english/flash_prhases.md

 # Words for Sharing Ideas

-Propose – “I propose we take a phased approach.”
+Propose – “I propose we take a phased approach.” (phased approach = step by step or set of instructions to follow to achieve a goal)

 Recommend – “I recommend we revise the deadline.”